red-collar-official/flutter_kore/docs/migration.md

 You only need to define stream bindings and use default <b>StreamBuilder</b> to listen to updates.

 To learn more about event bus visit [this page](./event_bus.md).

+By using <b>InstancePart</b> you can split logic in two small use cases to implement clean architecture pattern.